LOOSE-LIPS/loose-lips-2.0/src/routes/blog/gazelle-twin-at-ctm-festival-berghain-january-31-2019/index.md

 description: >-
   The main motive of the 20th CTM festival was perseverance.
-Perseverance in resisting the polarization of society and simplified rhetoric, exploring its opposite &#8211; &quot;the ephemeral, provincial&quot; and emphasizing personal artistic experience as a means of empathy, pluralism, as an antidote to absolute truths.
+Perseverance in resisting the polarization of society and simplified rhetoric, exploring its opposite – "the ephemeral, provincial" and emphasizing personal artistic experience as a means of empathy, pluralism, as an antidote to absolute truths.
 The most illustrious embodiment of this discourse at the festival was [...]Read More...
 published: true
 tags: review
 featured: false